-Photos by Mariam Hamdy
+Photos credits: Mariam Hamdy

 Table of Contents

-1. Ingredients for Making Mashed Potato Pancakes
+1. What You Need to Make Mashed Potato Pancakes

 2. How to Make Potato Pancakes from Mashed Potatoes